QuantConnect/lean-cli/README.md

   --samco-trading-segment [equity|commodity]
-                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port --atreyu-username TEXT          Your Atreyu username --atreyu-password TEXT          Your Atreyu password --atreyu-client-id TEXT         Your Atreyu client id --atreyu-broker-mpid TEXT       The broker MPID to use --atreyu-locate-rqd TEXT        The locate rqd to use --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name
+                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name